bg

 8.2.
 If you do not have any ODBC data source yet, click the "Setup" button and create a system ODBC data source.
 For more details, see the next section.
 After creating the data source, click the "Refresh" button and select the newly created data source in the list.

 8.3.
 If you use the MS Access database, you should specify or select the database file (*.mdb) in the "Database file" field.
-You may find the database file in "program folder\data\."
+You can find the empty database template in "C:\ProgramData\Advanced PBX Data Logger\data" or "program folder\data\".
+Then you should copy it to an accessible folder like "C:\Logs\pbxdata.mdb", and after this, select the copied database in the plugin settings.

 Selecting an ODBC data source